embEDUx/documentation/src/background/design/bootloader.md

 1. (Cross-)Compile **U-Boot** for target architecture with config provided by the specifications
 1. Create an archive from the necessary files.

+# Build Process Generalization
+Platform specific source code must be avoided as far as possible.
+This leads to to using the mainline sources whenever it is possible.
+Differences in the platform architecture are represented and stored differentially.
+As the base sources, for each product and platform are the same, this will lead to the same workflow for each platform and each product.